MedBenali0/Data-Engineer-US-Job-Market-Analysis/README.md

 ![Trending Top Skills for Data Engineers in the US](images/Top_5_Skills_Trend_for_Data_Engineers.png)

 ### Insights:
+- SQL and Python are the most consistently demanded skills, with SQL leading throughout the year, hovering around 70%, and Python closely following at approximately 60-65%.
+Both skills exhibit slight fluctuations but remain dominant.
+- AWS shows a moderate but consistent demand, with the percentage fluctuating between 40% and 50%.
+- Azure and Spark have relatively lower demand, each staying below 40%, with Spark showing a slight increase towards the end of the year.

 ## 3. How well do jobs and skills pay for Data Engineers ?